elihuihms/slam-project/README.md

 * PHP 7.0+
 * MySQL 5.0+

-# QuickStart
+# Installation

-### Downloading a SLAM Package
+### Downloading a SLAM package

-You can download an archive from the following locations, untar/unzip it onto your web server, and you're good to go:
+You can download a complete archive from the following locations, untar/unzip it onto your web server, and you're good to go:

 * http://steelsnowflake.com/downloads/?t=slam-versions
 * https://github.com/steelsnowflake/slam/archive/master.zip